-We believe that non-employee director compensation paid primarily in the form of equity awards with a three-year cliff vesting period highly aligns the board members with the interests of the stockholders of the Company.
-For 2019, 78% of the compensation paid to non-employee directors in the aggregate was in the form of equity awards.
-Cash compensation paid to directors as a percentage of total compensation has been flat for more than five years.
+We believe that non-employee director compensation paid primarily in the form of equity awards highly aligns the board members with the interests of the stockholders of the Company.
+In 2020, 75% of the compensation paid to non-employee directors in the aggregate was in the form of equity awards.
+Cash compensation paid to directors as a percentage of total compensation has been relatively flat for more than five years.

-In 2019, our non-employee directors received the following cash compensation:
+In 2020, our non-employee directors received the following cash compensation: